updated on May 9th, 2019

-Who hasn’t dreamed of having their wedding at some beautiful, exotic locale, with white sand beaches and graceful palm trees as the stage for their ceremony, perhaps with some ancient ruins framing a huge red sun as it slowly sinks into an unbelievably clear blue sea?
+Dreaming of having your wedding at a beautiful, exotic locale, with white sand beaches and graceful palm trees as the stage for the ceremony, perhaps with some ancient ruins framing a huge red sun as it slowly sinks into an unbelievably clear blue sea?

 Not surprisingly, a lot of people have that dream, and they’re making it come true with a destination wedding in Mexico.
-Mexicans weddings have been trendy for a few years now, and it’s not just the location that draws couples.
-Many are captivated by the charming customs and trappings of the traditional Mexican wedding.
-And where better to recreate south of the border nuptials than a breathtakingly beautiful resort destination in Mexico?
+Mexican weddings have been trendy for a few years now, and it’s not just the location that draws couples.
+Many are captivated by the charming customs of the traditional Mexican wedding.
+And where better to recreate south of the border nuptials than a Mexico destination wedding?

 A Caballero and His Bride

-The traditional Mexican wedding ceremony is a wonderful melding of the tenets of the Catholic Church with the ancient Aztec rituals that were performed before the arrival of the Spanish Conquistadors.
+The traditional Mexican style wedding ceremony is a wonderful blend of the ceremonies of the Catholic Church and ancient Aztec rituals that were performed before the arrival of the Spanish Conquistadors.

 The groom arrives at the church bearing a gift of 13 gold coins as a proof of his undying fidelity and his ability to support his new bride.

 The couple is entwined with a lasso of silver or rosary beads as a symbol of love and unity.